-\\\\\ Prepare for Presentation 1: "dissecting an ethnography" \\\\\\
+Prepare for Presentation 1: "dissecting an ethnography"

-- CHOICE! - Read introduction in either of the following: - MediaSpace [electronic resource]: place, scale and culture in a media age, edited by Nick Couldry and Anna McCarthy. - Bettina Gransow's introduction (pp. 3-18) in China: New Faces of Ethnography - Choose one article to present.
+- CHOICE!
+We will discuss in class! - Read introduction in either of the following: - MediaSpace [electronic resource]: place, scale and culture in a media age, edited by Nick Couldry and Anna McCarthy. - o Bettina Gransow's introduction (pp. 3-18) in China: New Faces of Ethnography - Choose one article to present.
 Presentation: (1) what method/theory was used; (2) what other method/theory could have been used and why - YOU HAVE FIVE minutes (!!!) if you go over, I will deduct marks.